Skarstedt: History

-The gallery also opened its first location in Paris in 2021, at 2 Avenue Matignon, designed by Jacques Granges.
+The gallery also opened its first location in Paris in 2021, at 2 Avenue Matignon, designed by Jacques Grange.

+In 2024, the gallery announced plans open an additional New York space in a 6000 sqft building at West 25th Street which was designed by architect Richard Gluckman and previously housed Cheim & Read.

 Artists

 The gallery is known for its focus on contemporary artists such as: